Working with me

 What skills do I need to have before I apply?

 I primarily look for two important requirements: First, my ideal students are those that care deeply about the big-picture research problem my group works on, and are invested in creating positive impact through both research as well as their contributions to the group and community as a whole.
 More specifically, I’m looking for students who are passionate about making the Internet safer, and are interested in learning and participating in academic research.
-Second, students must have a strong foundation in computer science, preferably in topics such as networks and security.
-However, note that specific experience in netork security is not a neccessity -- I personally did not take a computer security course before starting my PhD in computer security.
+Second, students must have a strong foundation in computer science, especially in topics such as networks and security.
+However, note that specific experience in the exact research area is not a necessity.
 My goal is to take your interests and expertise and find research problems in the network security area that would benefit from them.

 Okay, I'm in!
 How do I apply?